-March 27, 2013 (MINNEAPOLIS) Minneapolis 911 staff will be honored tonight with the Association of Public Safety Officials, Inc. (APCO) Minnesota Chapter “Making A Difference” award for their work in responding to several critical incidents in 2012.
-The awards will be presented at the annual Minnesota State Sheriff’s Association/APCO/NENA joint training conference.
+Minneapolis 911 staff were honored Wednesday with the Association of Public Safety Officials, Inc. (APCO) Minnesota Chapter “Making A Difference” award for their work in responding to several critical incidents in 2012.
+The awards were presented at the annual Minnesota State Sheriff’s Association/APCO/NENA joint training conference.

 Minneapolis 911 staff will be recognized for how they handled several high-profile and critical incidents in 2012, including:

 - aiding a police officer in great danger

 - teamwork in a domestic violence incident involving a gun

 Accent Signage workplace shooting